 There is Much More To Learn About XXY

 Doctors are not necessarily the enemy in XXY misinformation.
-Many of them just do not know the truth (or are afraid to express it for fear of being professionally ostracized), which is part of why this site is being published.
+Many of them just do not know the truth (or are afraid to express it for fear of being professionally ostracized).

 Help spread the word on social media.